sammilucia/arch-gaming/README.md

 That should be it!
 Run Lutris, and start your games from Lutris, this should hopefully have the most optimised and tested settings for each game.
 If you have any problems, you can run `lutris -d` to see what might be going on.

 ## What do the flags do?
 - `vblank_mode=0` prevents Proton for trying to wait for vblank (the next screen redraw), which depending on a number of factors (desktop environment, and your specific config), it may not even get.
 This can lead to a really weird tearing effect.
-- `PROTON_ENABLE_NVAPI=1` is a new command which enables DLSS.
-- `PROTON_HIDE_NVIDIA_GPU=0` enables the NVIDIA GPU for DLSS.
-- `VKD3D_CONFIG=force_static_cbv` improves Pascal performance in DX12 games.
-It may cause problems or your game may not start with this (?Horizon Zero Dawn), but worth trying.

-## Other flags to try/experimenting
-- `VKD3D_CONFIG=dxr11` or `dxr` enables RTX/raytracing support.
-I haven't had any success with this and RTX support is still in development, though ymmv.
-- `__GL_THREADED_OPTIMIZATION=1` allows the NVIDIA driver to work multithreaded for OpenGL only (not Vulkan), _however_ be aware threading is not always good!
-As a rule of thumb if the GPU is under heavy burden, this may actually decrease FPS.
+If you don't see this problem, you do not need to enable this flag.
+This may vary by game, depending on how each game has implemented vsync (i.e: "well", or "poorly").
 - `__NV_PRIME_RENDER_OFFLOAD=1` causes VK_LAYER_NV_optimus (Vulkan) to be loaded.
 I'm not sure this is needed any more.
 - `__GLX_VENDOR_LIBRARY_NAME=nvidia` together with `__NV_PRIME_RENDER_OFFLOAD=1` forces OpenGL to choose the NVIDIA driver.
 - `__VK_LAYER_NV_optimus=NVIDIA_only`together with `__NV_PRIME_RENDER_OFFLOAD=1` forces Vulkan to choose the NVIDIA driver.

+## "Experimental" flags
+- `VKD3D_CONFIG=dxr11` or `VKD3D_CONFIG=dxr` enables RTX/raytracing support.
+I haven't had any success with this, it's caused some games to not start up after enabling RTX, and manually having to disable RTX in the games `.ini`.
+Raytracing support is still in development, so proceed with caution.
+- `__GL_THREADED_OPTIMIZATION=1` allows the NVIDIA driver to work multithreaded for OpenGL only (not Vulkan), _however_ be aware threading is not always good!
+As a rule of thumb if the GPU is under heavy burden, this may actually decrease FPS.

 ## Futher reading
 - [Lutris docs](https://github.com/lutris/docs/blob/master/Performance-Tweaks.md) - an (?up-to-date) list of (?all) flags.
 - [Gaming - ArchWiki](https://wiki.archlinux.org/title/Gaming#Improving_performance) the Arch Wiki may have some other tweaks.
 Please note the section on `schedule` and `scheduled` should _not be required_ with Game Mode (unverified).
 - [Xanmod kernel](https://github.com/arglebargle-arch/xanmod-rog-PKGBUILD) - including the Asus ROG patches from (Asus Linux)[https://asus-linux.org/]

+## Changelog

+29-Dec-21:
+- Added changelog
+- Enabled launching of some games on iGPU
+- Added warning about Lutris
+- Fixed fan curve typos

+28-Dec-21:
+- Added Lutris

+27-Dec-21 #2:
+- Added renice
+- Added gamemode
+- Added renice fix
+- Added fan curves
+- Added vblank fix

+27-Dec-21 #1:
+- Initial version